-Long Term Potentiation Not The Basis For Human Memory
+Long Term Potentiation Is A Speed-Dial Gizmo For Human Memory

 Long term potentiation (LTP) is not the basis for human memory, but merely assists the speedy retrieval of critical memories.
 It is not LTP, but a galactic store of combinatorial codes, which power human memory.
 While LTP manages an elemental “Dial 100” aspect, combinatorial memories handle the whole phone directory.